 The Covid-19 pandemic has upended lives and livelihoods in 2020, but it is also accelerating Asia’s transition to digital financial services.
 Notwithstanding border restrictions, the region’s digital payments ecosystem is growing as countries collaborate to connect their domestic payment systems.

-Singapore and Thailand are set to link their respective national payment systems — PayNow in Singapore and PromptPay in Thailand — by the middle of this year, according to Ravi Menon, managing director at Singapore’s central bank and financial regulator, the Monetary Authority of Singapore (MAS).
+Singapore and Thailand have now launched the linkage of their respective national real-time retail payment systems — PayNow in Singapore and PromptPay in Thailand — the first of its kind globally, according to the Monetary Authority of Singapore (MAS).

 PayNow or PromptPay users will be able to send money real-time directly from Singapore to Thailand, or vice versa, just by using their mobile phone numbers.